 Orientation will doubtlessly come up.
 For television, the elements should be horizontal; for FM radio, vertical.
 The reason for this is that RF signals are polarized; the angle depends on the orientation of the transmitting antenna.
 The orientation of the receiving antenna should match the transmitter.
 FM is mentioned only as an example of a differing orientation; the point is that it’s something to check.
 The antenna will still work with the orientation wrong, just not as well.

-That said, residences have a rod driven into the ground and clamped to the metal conduit in the building.
-Usually the rod can be found sticking out of the ground where power enters the building, should be right under the electrical meter.
+Residences have a rod driven into the ground and clamped to the metal conduit in the building.
+Usually the rod can be found sticking out of the ground where power enters the building, near the electrical meter.
 A ground block for coax has two female coaxial connectors, but also includes a screw terminal for grounding the shield on said coax.
 Use a heavy ground wire here, do not skimp.

 A few pictures showing the important bits of the antenna: